2023 Best Agricultural Economics Bachelor's Degree Schools in Minnesota

 Top Minnesota Schools for a Bachelor's in Agricultural Economics

 Our analysis found University of Minnesota - Twin Cities to be the best school for agricultural economics and business students who want to pursue a bachelor’s degree in Minnesota.
-Located in the city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.
+Located in the large city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.

 After completing their Bachelor's Degree, agricultural business graduates from UMN Twin Cities carry an average student debtload of $20,047.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $267.

-Out of the 3 schools in Minnesota that were part of this year’s ranking, Southwest Minnesota State University landed the # 3 spot on the list.
-Located in the remote town of Marshall, Southwest Minnesota State University is a public college with a medium-sized student population.
+The excellent bachelor’s degree programs at Southwest Minnesota State University helped the school earn the #3 place on this year’s ranking of the best agricultural economics and business schools in Minnesota.
+Located in the town of Marshall, Southwest Minnesota State University is a public school with a medium-sized student population.

 On average, agricultural business graduates from Southwest Minnesota State University take out $17,483 in student loans while working on their Bachelor's Degree.

-Full Agricultural Economics & Business at Southwest Minnesota State University Report
+Read full report on Agricultural Economics & Business at Southwest Minnesota State University

 Explore all the Best Agricultural Economics & Business Colleges in the Plains States Area or other specific states within that region.